-PULL BACK, away from the Dauntless, and past the railing of the Interceptor, where a we find a soaked Jack and will as they climb up over the side of the smaller ship,
+PULL BACK, away from the Dauntless, and past the railing of the Interceptor, where a single SENTRY stands watch -- and we find a soaked Jack and Will as they climb up over the side of the smaller ship, unseen.

-Jack tackles the Sentry from behind, covers hilrmouth.
+Jack tackles the Sentry from behind, covers his mouth.